 - 1. Application: Potential volunteers will fill out an online application for the volunteer role of their choice.
-Our website/application will advertise only the roles that need volunteers at that time. - 2.
+Our website/application will advertise only the roles that are in need of more volunteers at that particular time. - 2.
 Orientation: Volunteers will complete an in-person orientation to learn shelter policies and procedures. - 3.
-Training: Volunteers will participate in hands-on training sessions.
+Training: Volunteers will participate in hands-on training sessions with the volunteer department and other shelter staff.